Rafael Ramírez (politician): Sanctions

 The Government of Canada sanctioned Ramírez in November 2017 as being someone who participated in "significant acts of corruption or who have been involved in serious violations of human rights".

-He is also banned from entering neighboring Colombia.
-The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".
+He is not banned anymore from entering neighboring Colombia after President Petro reestablished diplomatic relations with Venezuela after taking office in August 2022.
+The Colombian government maintained during Duque's government a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

 Corruption allegations

 In 2017, the Venezuelan Public Ministry linked Ramírez to the Andorra case.
 On 25 January 2018, Attorney General Tarek William Saab announced that an arrest warrant would be requested against him.
 Ramírez currently writes weekly articles on Aporrea.
 In July 2021, the Supreme Tribunal of Justice requested his extradition for corruption, embezzlement, violation of procurement rules, and criminal association.

 Administradora Atlantic case

 According to Transparencia Venezuela, the "Atlantic case" involved an embezzlement of about US$5 billion from PDVSA during Ramírez's administration.
-The scheme was first revealed by the U.S. Attorney’s Office for the Southern District of Florida in March 2018.
+The scheme was first revealed by the U.S. Attorney's Office for the Southern District of Florida in March 2018.
 In April 2019, Swiss authorities reported on a "loan agreement" between PDVSA and shell companies in which bolívares were borrowed locally and repaid in U.S. dollars at a favorable state-set exchange rate.

 On 29 February 2012, Administradora Atlantic 17107, owned by Juan Andrés Wallis Brandt, offered PDVSA financing for 17.49 billion bolívares.
-On 6 March 2012, Ramírez approved the proposal during a shareholders’ meeting, leading to large payments in U.S. dollars.
+On 6 March 2012, Ramírez approved the proposal during a shareholders' meeting, leading to large payments in U.S. dollars.

-In August 2022, Minister Tareck El Aissami presented a financing contract as evidence of a US$4.85 billion embezzlement during Ramírez’s presidency of PDVSA, involving 28 payments between March 2012 and March 2013.
+In August 2022, Minister Tareck El Aissami presented a financing contract as evidence of a US$4.85 billion embezzlement during Ramírez's presidency of PDVSA, involving 28 payments between March 2012 and March 2013.
 The case implicated Luis and Ignacio Oberto Anselmi and businessman Alejandro Betancourt López.
 Former PDVSA vice president of finance Víctor Aular was arrested, though his case was dismissed in November 2022 by Judge Mascimino Márquez García, who ruled that the operation did not constitute a crime because it was denominated in U.S. dollars before currency controls were enacted.

 Aular also gave testimony linking Ramírez, his cousin Diego Salazar Carreño, and his brother-in-law Baldo Sansó to corruption schemes.
 Judge Márquez García himself was later arrested for corruption in March 2023.